 We meet every Sunday from 10am - 1pm (although we normally finish before 1pm).
 Generally speaking, this is the order of services (times approximate): 10am –10:15am, prayers and hymns; 10:15am – 11am, a sermon from one of the men; 11am – 11:20am, the Lord’s Supper; 11:20am – 11:35am, one or several men may be asked to lead in prayers on behalf of the church; this is followed by a collection for the work of the church.
 From 11:35am – 11:45am, we take a break.
 From 11:45am – 12:35pm, we have a Bible study: there are classes for both adults and children.
 Finally, we close our service with a song and a prayer.
 Please note, we do not have an evening service.
 We also meet every Wednesday for a Bible study, from 7:30pm – 8:30pm.
 However, due to circumstances beyond our control, there are occasions when we cannot meet.
 You are advised, therefore, to confirm that we are meeting by calling Peter Bentley on (44) 02089583522, or David Cambridge on 07958744314.

-On Sunday mornings we are currently studying 1 Corinthians.
+On Sunday mornings we are currently studying 1 Timothy.
 The teacher is David Cambridge.
-On Wednesday evenings we are currently studying The Epistles of Timothy.
-The teacher is Peter Bentley.
+On Wednesday evenings we are currently studying The Organisation, Worship, And Work Of The Church.
+The teacher is David Cambridge.

 #2 This section tells you something about who we are and what you can expect if you attend one of our services.